How would a City-funded project help make your neighborhood an even greater place to live and work?

-Intended to be a summary of state statutes and local ordinances, this handy guide will help inform Fort Collins landlords and tenants about many of the rights and responsibilities each have in a legally binding contract.
+Intended to be a summary of state statutes and local ordinances, this handy guide will help inform Fort Collins landlords and tenants about many of the rights and responsibilities they each have in a legally binding contract.
 Information contained in this handbook does not constitute legal advice and is current as of August 2010.
 Visit fcgov.com/Landlords.

-Do you know about the changes adopted by City Council on May 14, 2010?
 Visit fcgov.com/occupancy to learn more about our occupancy limit and how it is enforced.
 Here you can also find disclosure statements and occupancy investigaton forms.